Publié le : 27/07/2017

 How the Committee operates

-The Committee meets regularly at the behest of the CEPRI’s President or its General Delegate.
-The General Delegate works with the Scientific and Technical Director to establish the meeting’s order of business and run the committee meetings.
+The Committee meets regularly at the behest of the CEPRI’s President or its manager.
+The manager works with the Scientific and Technical Director to establish the meeting’s order of business and run the committee meetings.
 The secretariat is overseen by the CEPRI team.

 Thus, the Committee was able to submit a report on the question of what kind of governance would be best adapted to developing future risk management strategies.
 During this study, the Committee of Experts highlighted the need to establish a form of governance based on dialogue and consultation that would then facilitate the decision making process between the various concerned parties (those from urban planning and those from water management).